IBM-Cloud/ansible-collection-ibm/docs/ibm_sm_public_certificate_configuration_dns_classic_infrastructure.rst

   name (True, str, None)
     (Required for new resource) A human-readable unique name to assign to your configuration.To protect your privacy, do not use personal data, such as your name or location, as an name for your secret.

+  classic_infrastructure_username (True, str, None)
+    (Required for new resource) The username that is associated with your classic infrastructure account.In most cases, your classic infrastructure username is your `<account_id>_<email_address>`.
+For more information, see the [docs](https://cloud.ibm.com/docs/account?topic=account-classic_keys).

+  classic_infrastructure_password (True, str, None)
+    (Required for new resource) Your classic infrastructure API key.For information about viewing and accessing your classic infrastructure API key, see the [docs](https://cloud.ibm.com/docs/account?topic=account-classic_keys).

+  endpoint_type (False, str, None)
+    public or private.

   id (False, str, None)